xoxzo/blog.xoxzo.com/content/Engineering/python-powerful-features-en.md

 You may want to use a custom iterator, rather than a generator, when you need a class with somewhat complex state-maintaining behavior, or want to expose other methods besides next (and \__iter__ and \__init__).
 Most often, a generator (sometimes, for sufficiently simple needs, a generator expression) is sufficient, and it's simpler to code because state maintenance (within reasonable limits) is basically "done for you" by the frame getting suspended and resumed.

-So the covered topics shows a small glimpse of what power the Python programming languages gives us, hence someone can start learning the basics and the rest is taken care by Python.
-However, once that someone gets better at it, they have more control and ability to take over much of the action that happens under the hood and build out to their desired results.
+So the topics covered show a small glimpse of what power the Python programming language gives us, hence someone can start learning the basics and the rest is taken care of by Python.
+However, once someone gets better at it, they have more control and ability to take over much of the action that happens under the hood and build out to their desired results.